Carbon finance: introduction

 Kyoto protocol and registry systems

-Registry systems used for kyoto protocol implementation are listed below:
+Registry systems used for Kyoto protocol implementation are listed below:

 registry